aesqe/electron-image-viewer/README.md

 **Shortcuts**:
 * left and right arrow for previous/next image
 * "f" to toggle fullscreen
+* "n" to toggle filename display
+* "c" to toggle background color colorpicker
 * esc to exit fullscreen or quit the application

 ![A screen shot](https://cloud.githubusercontent.com/assets/291348/19836170/9d499500-9e98-11e6-9252-7d68b27d5e2d.PNG)

+The font used for the app icon is [SF Alien Encounters by ShyFoundry](http://shyfoundry.com/fonts/shareware/sfalienenc.html).